-- While several types of surfacing are allowed, it is recommended that use zones contain engineered wood fiber tested to ASTM F1292. - The use zone should extend a minimum of 6 feet in all directions from the perimeter of an individual climbable feature, and have a maintained depth of 6 inches when compressed.
+- While several types of surfacing are allowed, it is recommended that use zones contain engineered wood fiber tested to ASTM F1292. - The use zone should extend a minimum of 6 feet in all directions from the perimeter of an individual climbable feature.
+Safety surfacing, such as